kkovacs/kkrc/other/README.md

 It's not a perfect match because I can set up "dead key" accents only on AltGr.
 Because of this, I also use Microsoft PowerToys to redefine for example WIN+E to AltGr+E, etc.

+An alternative is to use the "Romanian (Developer)" keyboard, which is basically US but has all the dead keys, even if in wrong places.
+That can be fixed with Microsoft PowerToys though.

+# scancodemap-swap-altl-winl.reg

+Windows registry file to swap the left Alt and the left Win keys, so they match MAC layout which I'm more used to.